Benjamin-Lee/viroiddb/content/pages/clusters.md

-As with other biological entities, viroid-like RNAs form groups of related sequences, which most likely originat from a relatively recent common ancestor.
+As with other biological entities, viroid-like RNAs form groups of related sequences, which most likely originate from a relatively recent common ancestor.
 The clusters below, and their derived information, are the results of a custom, automatic pipeline we wrote to consistently process all sequences.
 [Learn more &rarr;](/about#how-do-you-generate-the-clusters-and-their-information)